Back

 AI workflow architecture

-I authored two product requirements documents: one for an internal Model Context Protocol (MCP) server — the infrastructure that would let AI agents safely interact with the platform — and one for an AI-powered help center that would surface contextual answers to members in real time.
-Both involved mapping complex conversational workflows: when a member asks about benefits vs. when they need clinical triage, what gets automated vs. what requires a human handoff.
+I authored 5+ product requirements documents spanning the platform's AI infrastructure — including specs for an internal MCP server, an AI-powered help center, and additional workflow modules — translating business and compliance requirements into 30+ user stories.
+This involved mapping complex conversational workflows: when a member asks about benefits vs. when they need clinical triage, what gets automated vs. what requires a human handoff.
 I defined strict AI-to-human escalation boundaries to protect patient safety, and coordinated across engineering, clinical, and QA teams.
 The core design insight was 'build once, deploy everywhere' — one MCP server powering multiple AI surfaces rather than building custom integrations for each.

 Knowledge management & cost deflection